Colton141/Word-Counter/README.md

-# _Scrabble Score_
+# _Word Counter_

 #### By _**Colton Lacey**_

 ## Description

-_A program that will take in a user inputted word and return it's value in Scrabble score._
+_A program that will take in a user inputted word and phrase and return how many times that word was used in the phrase._

 | Behavior | Input | Output |
 | ------------- |:-------------:| -----:|